German chancellor Angela Merkel warned that the health system would be overwhelmed if this number rose above 1.

 What data is used?

 But then you need to have reliable figures.
-After all, Germany the number of new coronavirus cases to calculate the reproduction number.
+After all, "garbage in, garbage out".
+Germany uses the number of new coronavirus cases to calculate the reproduction number.

 But that’s a tricky choice because most countries don’t test every suspicious case.
 That’s why the number of cases and deaths are often an underestimate and – since testing regimes change over time – it’s difficult to know by how much.